chef-boneyard/audit/test/kitchen-automate/README.md

 1. `harakiri` - If the converge fails and the instance is not terminated, the `harakiri` recipe configures the instance to self terminate after 4 hours of operation.
 2. `configure_services` - Idempotently configures the Chef Server and Chef Automate in order to enable the compliance profiles asset store and proxying.
 3. `upload_profile` - Downloads a remote profile and uploads it to the Automate Asset Store via the API and the data collector token
-4. `bootstrap_localhost` - In order to test the `audit` cookbook with the `chef-server-visibility` collector, we need a node that is managed by a Chef Server.
+4. `bootstrap_localhost` - In order to test the `audit` cookbook with the `chef-server-automate` collector, we need a node that is managed by a Chef Server.
 This recipe:
   a) Configures `knife.rb` to talk to the local Chef Server
   b) Uploads to the Chef Server all the cookbook synced by `test-kitchen` to `/tmp/kitchen/cookbooks`
   c) Sets up SSH so we can bootstrap localhost via SSH.
 We are using `/tmp/kitchen/client.pem` as a private key as kitchen creates it for us already.
   d) Bootstraps localhost as a node for the local Chef Server with an empty runlist
-5. `converge_localhost` - Creates attribute files and converges the `audit::default` recipe once for each of the two collectors: `chef-server-visibility` and `chef-visibility`.
-The `chef-server-visibility` converge uses the compliance profile stored in Automate (uploaded by the `upload_profile` recipe).
+5. `converge_localhost` - Creates attribute files and converges the `audit::default` recipe once for each of the two collectors: `chef-server-automate` and `chef-automate`.
+The `chef-server-automate` converge uses the compliance profile stored in Automate (uploaded by the `upload_profile` recipe).

 ## Creating a starting ami for your account